-As discussed in Note 26, to the basic financial statements, DoD restated the FY 2014

-Basic Financial Statements and related notes to correct errors in assets, liabilities, and net position identified during ongoing audit readiness efforts.
-We did not modify our disclaimer report on the FY 2014 Basic Financial Statements with respect to this matter.
+As discussed in Note 26 to the basic financial statements, the DoD restated the FY 2015 Basic Financial Statements and related notes to correct errors in assets, net cost, and net position identified during ongoing audit readiness efforts.
+We did not modify our disclaimer report on the FY 2015 Basic Financial Statements with respect to this matter.